wormhole-foundation/xdapp-book/src/technical/evm/relayer.md

 ## Forwarding

 So far we've discussed how to perform a simple delivery from chain A to chain B. However, a fairly common scenario that you may encounter is that you may want to perform a multi-hop delivery from chain A to B to C, or to round-trip a delivery back to the source chain.
-Forwarding is a feature specifically designed to suit these usecases.
+Forwarding is a feature specifically designed to suit these use cases.

 Forwarding is quite similar to a normal 'send' action, however it has a couple special traits.